 *These courses must include a laboratory and be designed for science majors.
 Science courses designed for liberal arts or nursing majors are not acceptable.

 50 documented hours of volunteer/work service in two or more different physical therapy settings.
-At least 25 hours must have been spent in an in-patient setting.

 Letters of recommendation